fnands/fnands.com/blog/2025/sklearn-mojo-dbscan-inner/index.md

 var is_core = Span(is_core_ptr, Int(is_core_py.shape[0]))
 ```

-Not the prettiest, but this creates the `Span` without copying over the data.
+Not the prettiest, but this creates the `Span`s without copying over the data.

 Testing the performance now, we get: